descandon88/Principle-of-Relatedness/README.md

 # Math for Machine Learning
-Some resources of principle of relatedness, SVD and complex systems for economic growth, eigenvalues, eigenvectors
+Machine Learning Foundations:  resources of principle of relatedness, SVD and complex systems for economic growth, eigenvalues, eigenvectors, Linear Algebra and Calculus

 # Papers
 <p>In principle, we say that two activities, such as products, industries, or research areas are related when they require similar knowledge or inputs</p>